Everything PR News

 Fractional ownership means buying a share of a specific aircraft — typically 1/16 to 1/8 — with associated maintenance and crew costs.
 A jet card is a pre-paid block of hours on a specific aircraft category with no ownership stake.

-Robb Report, Town & Country, Departures, Forbes Life, How to Spend It (FT), Bloomberg Wealth, Barron's Penta, WSJ Magazine.
-Plus the aviation trade press (Business Jet Traveler, AvBuyer, Corporate Jet Investor).
+Robb Report, Town & Country, Departures, Forbes Life, How to Spend It (FT), Bloomberg Wealth, Barron's Penta, WSJ Magazine, Air Mail, Haute Living.
+Plus the aviation trade press (Business Jet Traveler, AvBuyer, Corporate Jet Investor, BJTOnline, AIN Online).

 Disproportionately important given the social attention private aviation receives on emissions.
-SAF offtake agreements, blend-rate commitments, and book-and-claim programs are major communications surfaces.
+SAF offtake agreements, blend-rate commitments, and book-and-claim programs are major communications surfaces — and now operate as procurement criteria in corporate flight department selection rather than optional marketing layers.

 Multi-layer press coverage (luxury + financial + trade), executive authority for senior leadership, third-party safety and quality rankings, and publication-grade content on the operator's own newsroom that answers the comparison questions UHNW travelers actually ask.